 Canada Child Benefit

-In 2016, the federal government introduced the Canada Child Benefit (CCB), replacing two existing child benefits: the Canada Child Tax Benefit (CCTB) and the Universal Child Care Benefit (UCCB) and the Family Tax Cut.
+In 2016, the federal government introduced the Canada Child Benefit (CCB), replacing three existing child benefits: the Canada Child Tax Benefit (CCTB), the Universal Child Care Benefit (UCCB) and the Family Tax Cut.

 To apply for the CCB, complete Form RC66 Canada Child Benefits Application.

 You don’t pay tax on money you receive from the Canada Child Benefit.

 Deductions for child care expenses

 You can deduct the costs of having someone look after your children (under age 16) while you work or go to school.
 You must have “earned income” to claim deductions for child care expenses.

 - an eligible child care provider who is not the child’s mother or father, or not under 18 and related to you;

 - a day nursery school or daycare centre;